 56. In appointing a Parent Director or parent member of a Local Governing Body or Advisory Body the Directors shall appoint a person who is the parent of a registered pupil at an Academy; or where it is not reasonably practical to do so, a person who is the parent of a child of compulsory school age.

-[CHIEF EXECUTIVE OFFICER
+CHIEF EXECUTIVE OFFICER

-57. Subject to Article 65, the Chief Executive Officer shall be a Director for as long as he remains in office as such.]
+57 Providing that the Chief Executive Officer agrees so to act, the Members may by ordinary resolution appoint the Chief Executive Officer as a Trustee.

 CO-OPTED DIRECTORS

 58. The Directors appointed under Article 50 and 50AA acting jointly and with the consent of the Diocesan Board of Education may appoint up to 2 Co-opted Directors for such term (not exceeding four years) and otherwise upon such conditions as they shall think fit.
 A ‘Co-opted Director’ means a person who is appointed to be a Director by being Co-opted by Directors who have not themselves been so appointed.
-The Directors may not co-opt an employee of the Company as a Co-opted Director if thereby the number of Directors who are employees of the Company would exceed one third of the total number of Directors [including the Chief Executive Officer].
+The Directors may not co-opt an employee of the Company as a Co-opted Director if thereby the number of Directors who are employees of the Company would exceed one third of the total number of Directors including the Chief Executive Officer.

 59 - 63.
 Not used.